Pennsylvania Man Pleads Guilty to Felony Charge For Actions During Jan. 6 Capitol Breach

 Defendant Struck Aggressively at Officers with a Long Pole

 WASHINGTON – A Pennsylvania man pleaded guilty today to a felony charge for his actions during the breach of the U.S. Capitol on Jan.
 6, 2021.
-His and others’ actions disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.
+His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the 2020 Presidential election.

-Michetti was arrested on Feb.
-23, 2021, in Ridley Park, Pennsylvania.
-He is to be sentenced on Sept.
-1, 2022.
-He faces a statutory maximum of 20 years in prison and a fine of up to $250,000.
+Mink was arrested on January 19, 2021, in McKees Rocks, PA.
+He faces a statutory maximum of 20 years in prison for the felony charge and up to one year in prison for the misdemeanor, plus possible financial penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-The case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
-Valuable assistance was provided by the U.S. Attorney’s Office for the Eastern District of Pennsylvania.
+This case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
+Valuable assistance was provided by the U.S. Attorney’s Office for the Western District of Pennsylvania.

 Anyone with tips can call 1-800-CALL-FBI (800-225-5324) or visit tips.fbi.gov.